$935,000 FCLF financing (3 loans)

 The Pirouette Group was formed to help improve one such low-income neighborhood.
 Since 2001, founders Mark and Lisa Herendeen have owned and managed properties in Melbourne that are affordable to low-income individuals and families, with a focus on quality of life to create a safe environment and detour criminal behavior.
 At one apartment building owned by the Herendeens, there has been a 60% decrease in police calls – saving money for the City in reduced police response and arrests while providing a safe, affordable home for residents.

-With financing from Florida Community Loan Fund (FCLF), the Pirouette Group purchased and will renovate 2 adjacent commercial buildings totaling 9,952 square feet: a 13-unit apartment complex, a duplex, and spaces for 2 retail establishments and 4 offices.
+With financing from Florida Community Loan Fund (FCLF), the Pirouette Group purchased and will renovate 2 adjacent commercial buildings totaling 9,952 square feet: an 11-unit apartment complex, and spaces for 2 retail establishments and 4 offices.
 While major renovations are underway to bring the properties up to current standards, tenants will be able to move into newly remodeled apartments as they are completed.

 With additional funding from the City of Melbourne’s SHIP program, this project is an example of how public-private partnerships can revitalize a low-income community.

-Pictured above, the Piroette Group apartments and retail space before renovation.
-Below, construction progress, including new windows and a/c units.
+Pictured above, the Pirouette Group apartments and retail space nearing the end of renovation.
+Below, the project before renovations, and construction progress, including new windows and a/c units.